shysolocup/nutfl/README.md

 A package for JavaScript that is essentially just a library of functions I use while scripting.
 It includes recreations of some Python package functions as well as a few custom functions that might help with development.
 Most of the functions work for both Node JS and Web JS.

 **NOTE:** None of these ports are official I just ported them over because it made it easier for me.
+Also sorry if it's a bit messy and some things may be off.

 ## Python Ports
 **Random:**